ihollander/js-mini-challenge-fetch/README.md

 It's up to you if you'd like to handle this *optimistically* or *pessimistically*.

 To check if your fetch request is working, you can look at the `db.json` file to see if the likes for your player has been updated.
-You can also try refreshing the page to see if the player's likes still show the updated number.
+You can also try refreshing the page to see if the player's likes still show the updated number. -->

 **YOUR NOTES**
 ```
+I used the code from the previous mini challenge to bring my event listener and event action for likes.
+Step 1. add a dataset for id on the playerDiv inside the renderPlayer function, to be used to access the path to the player id in the PATCH request
+Step 2. write the fetch request to update the likes inside the event listener for clicks on the like button.
+Step 3. update the number of likes and display on the page
 ```